awsdocs/amazon-rds-user-guide/doc_source/custom-backup.md

 When you create a snapshot, RDS Custom creates an Amazon EBS snapshot for every volume attached to the DB instance\.
 RDS Custom uses the EBS snapshot of the root volume to register a new Amazon Machine Image \(AMI\)\.
 To make snapshots easy to associate with a specific DB instance, they're tagged with `DBSnapshotIdentifier`, `DbiResourceId`, and `VolumeType`\.

 Creating a DB snapshot results in a brief I/O suspension\.
 This suspension can last from a few seconds to a few minutes, depending on the size and class of your DB instance\.
 The snapshot creation time varies with the size of your database\.
 Because the snapshot includes the entire storage volume, the size of files, such as temporary files, also affects snapshot creation time\.
-To learn more about creating snapshots in RDS for Oracle, see [Creating a DB snapshot](USER_CreateSnapshot.md)\.
+To learn more about creating snapshots, see [Creating a DB snapshot](USER_CreateSnapshot.md)\.

 Create an RDS Custom snapshot using the console or the AWS CLI\.